USER MANUAL 65UF7769 LG

 Do not let your children climb or cling onto the TV.
 Otherwise, the TV may fall over, which may cause serious injury.

 Dispose of used batteries carefully to ensure that a small child does not consume them.
-Please seek Doctor- Medical Attention immediately if child consumes batteries.
+Please seek medical attention immediately if a child consumes batteries.

-Do not insert any metal objects/conductors (like a metal chopstick/cutlery/screwdriver) between power cable plug and input Wall Socket while it is connected to the input terminal on the wall.
-Additionally, do not touch the power cable right after plugging into the wall input terminal.
+Do not insert any metal objects or conductors (like a metal chopstick, cutlery, or screwdriver) between the power cable plug and the input wall socket while it is connected to the input terminal on the wall.
+Additionally, do not touch the power cable right after plugging it into the wall input terminal.
 You may be electrocuted.
 (Depending on model)

-Do not drop metallic objects such as coins, hair pins, chopsticks or wire into the product, or inflammable objects such as paper and matches.
+Do not drop metallic objects such as coins, hairpins, chopsticks, or wire into the product, or inflammable objects such as paper and matches.
 Children must pay particular attention.
-Electrical shock, fire or injury can occur.
-If a foreign object is dropped into the product, unplug the power cord and contact the service centre.
+Electrical shock, fire, or injury can occur.
+If a foreign object is dropped into the product, unplug the power cord and contact the service center.

-Do not allow any impact, shock or any objects to fall into the unit, and do not drop anything onto the screen.
-You may be injured on the product can be damaged.
+Do not allow any impact, shock, or any objects to fall into the unit, and do not drop anything onto the screen.
+You may be injured or the product can be damaged.

-Never touch this product or antenna during a thunder or lighting storm.
+Never touch this product or antenna during a thunder or lightning storm.
 You may be electrocuted.

 Never touch the wall outlet when there is leakage of gas, open the windows and ventilate.
 It may cause a fire or a burn by a spark.